ITCS6190-Fall2026/Handson-L4-MapReduce/README.md

 - **Job is accepted but never progresses** — the NodeManagers may not have registered yet.
   Check <http://localhost:8088> and confirm there are active nodes.
 - **`mvn` cannot resolve Hadoop dependencies** — the first build needs network access.
+- **`UnsupportedClassVersionError` when the job runs** — your JDK compiled newer bytecode than the cluster can load.
+The cluster runs Java 8. `pom.xml` already pins `maven.compiler.release` to 8, so rerun `mvn clean package`; if it persists, build with a JDK 8 or 11.
+- **`Permission denied` writing inside the container** — the image runs as the `hadoop` user, not root.
+Work in `/tmp`, as the steps above do.
+- **`ClassNotFoundException: com.example.controller.Controller`** — the JAR in the
+  container is stale.
+Rebuild, then repeat step 4 to copy it across again.
 - **Output is empty** — every word in your input may be shorter than three characters, or the job read the wrong path.
 Check with `hadoop fs -ls /input/data`.
 - **Ports already in use** — something else is on 9870 or 8088.
 Stop it, or change the port